 I use administrative data on the ownership, management, and taxes for the universe of all firms in Ecuador to study the implications of family-management for aggregate productivity.
 A novel finding I document is that family-managed firms grow half as quickly as externally-managed firms.
 This growth differential implies that family-managed firms account for only 40% of employment, despite being the 80% of firms.
 I construct a general equilibrium model of firm dynamics that is consistent with these facts.
 Entrepreneurs choose whether to utilize family members as managers or hire external managers.
 External managers allow firms to scale up production, but their efficiency is affected due to contractual frictions.
-Improving the efficiency of external managers could increase output on the order of 10%, as it leads more firms to abandon family-management and consequently enjoy rapid growth. [new version coming soon]
+Improving the efficiency of external managers could increase output on the order of 6%, as it leads more firms to abandon family-management and consequently enjoy rapid growth. [new version coming soon]

 Research in progress:

-Estimates of Intergenerational Mobility in Ecuador through Surnames
+- Estimates of Intergenerational Mobility in Ecuador through Surnames

 - Education and Public Sector Employment (with Todd Schoellman)